cilium/cilium/Documentation/gettingstarted/k8s-install-default.rst

            # Get the credentials to access the cluster with kubectl
            az aks get-credentials --name "${NAME}" --resource-group "${AZURE_RESOURCE_GROUP}"

-           # We can only delete the first node pool after Cilium is installed
-           # because some pods have Pod Disruption Budgets set.
-If we try to
-           # delete the first node pool without the second node pool being ready,
-           # AKS will not succeed with the pool deletion because some Deployments
-           # can't cease to exist in the cluster.
-           #
-           # NOTE: Only delete the nodepool after deploying Cilium
-           az aks nodepool delete --name ${nodepool_to_delete} \
-             --cluster-name "${NAME}" \
-             --resource-group "${AZURE_RESOURCE_GROUP}"

        .. attention::

            Do NOT specify the ``--network-policy`` flag when creating the